 A deviated septum is a sideways displacement or malalignment of the wall between the two nostrils and passageways.
 The septum directs airflow and supports the nose.
 It is made up of cartilage in the front and bone in the back.
-Deviated septum occurs when the bone or cartilage is no longer straight.
+The deviated septum occurs when the bone or cartilage is no longer straight.
 Correction of this deviation is called septoplasty.

 Why is Deviated Septum Surgery Performed?